How to Pass a VA C&P Exam: What Veterans Must Do and Avoid

 What not to say at a VA C&P exam?

-Avoid lying, exaggerating, minimizing symptoms, or giving vague answers; instead, provide honest and specific information about your condition.
+Avoid lying, exaggerating, minimizing symptoms, or giving vague answers during the VA C&P exam.
+Instead, be honest and specific when explaining the severity of your condition.

 How do I pass my C&P exam?